emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 	(f : hom A x y)				-- An arrow in the base.
 	(u : hom A a x)				-- A lift of the domain.
 	(v : hom A a y)				-- A lift of the codomain.
-	: Eq (dhom-representable A a x y f u v)
+	: Equiv (dhom-representable A a x y f u v)
 	(<{(t, s) : 2 * 2 | Δ¹×Δ¹ (t, s)} -> A [((t === 0_2) /\  Δ¹ s) |-> u s,
 											((t === 1_2) /\  Δ¹ s) |-> v s,
 											(Δ¹ t /\  (s === 0_2)) |-> a,